hongshu-corp/ule_page/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jerecui/ule_page.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License